starling-lab/starling.utdallas.edu/_boostsrlwiki/01-getting-started.md

 3. Run the testing command from the `Father` directory:

-  `java -jar BoostSRL.jar -i -model train/models -test test/ -target father -trees 10`
+  `java -jar BoostSRL.jar -i -model train/models -test test/ -target father -aucJarPath . -trees 10`

 4. Enter the `test` directory and look at the results: